trashgomi/mojique-translation/README.md

 * Assistant translators should write their translations into the **Initial** column (column **D**).
 * Lead translators should use the column called **Checked** (column **E**), and write their version of the initial translations in that column.
 If the initial version is correct, the lead translator can simply copy it into their **Checked** column.
 * Localizers should write their version of checked translations in the **Localized** (column **F**) column.
-However, localizers must then get all of their localized lines checked once more by a lead translator.
+They should be careful not to change text that sounds good already, to avoid unnecessary work for everyone.
+When adding these localizations into the master branch, a translator will look at each line and either allow it, reject it in favor of the checked translation, or create something in-between.

 ### Method 1: Directly Edit the Source Files (Simpler)